 Here’s the thing: they loved the boundaries he set for them and the interaction he had with them.
 LOVED it.
 So many of the kids specifically recognized the work Joe put into being with them and making it a great experience for them.
 They used falling in the lake as an example, giving them rules, mountain biking with them, and more.

 Around 10:30, I climbed back in my car and started the trip down the dark camp road toward home.
 It was a long day, it was going to be a long drive, and I was glad I made the journey.

 - We’re making real impact on kids who want it.

 - Doing for others means sacrificing currencies.
 The currencies are time, money and effort.
 I sometimes hit deception with this – feeling that we’re spending too much time on the Foundation.
-No salaries are drawn, we plow time, money and effort into it, and Mary works 20+ hours a week on it most weeks.
+We plow time, money and effort into it.
 If not us, then who?

 - It was amazing how quickly the kids built trust and how much they wanted the interaction.
 I had meaningful interactions in a very short period of time.
 Seeing the appreciation they showed for Joe, the structure he provided them, and the time he spent with them was amazing.

 - There are human beings whose greatest limiting factor is the neighborhood to which they are born.
 Not a single kid with whom we engaged said he/she wanted to be a doctor, lawyer, dentist, CEO, engineer, etc. They all wanted to be basketball players.
 You can’t be what you can’t see.
 That’s why we do this – to expand the universe for these kids.
 It’s amazing to see it happening.